Skip to main content

 • event — the event type (e.g. data_record:created, member:updated, call:completed).

-• eventId — a unique delivery identifier (UUID string), generated once when the event fires.
+• eventId — an opaque unique delivery identifier (string), generated once when the event fires.
 Retries of a failed delivery carry the same eventId, so use it as your dedup/idempotency key.
+Treat it as an opaque string, not as a UUID — most deliveries carry a UUID, but some (notably journey-triggered ones) carry a different short deterministic form.
+Validating it as a UUID will reject valid deliveries.

 Data record events